 If we accept that Caesar and Labienus collaborated, then it is most suspect that Caesar himself was appointed as one of the two duumviri, with his distant cousin Lucius Julius Caesar (the consul of 64 BCE) being the second.
 There are certainly sources that claim that Caesar’s appointment as duumvir was illegal.
 Cassius Dio asserts that the duumviri were supposed to be elected by the people, and not nominated by a praetor, as supposedly had happened in the trial against Rabirius.
 Dio’s claim is, however, problematic and hardly convincing.
 A person convicted by the duumviri could appeal to the people (see below), so it does not seem logical to have the people first elect judges and then allow an appeal against their decision to be brought before that very same people.
 It is probably better to accept Suetonius’ account, who states that a praetor drew lots for the appointment of the duumviri.
 Of course the process of drawing lots could be rigged, and one may certainly speculate whether this happened in the case of Rabirius.

 Caesar and his cousin declared Rabirius guilty of perduellio.
 Most likely it had not even been an adversarial trial and perhaps even the term ‘trial’ is a misnomer.
 We do not know whether the duumviri based their verdict on a statute or acted on the basis of archaic customary law.
 In any case, Livius’ lex horrendi carminis (see above) – which may or may not be historical – is not mentioned at all in any of the sources, and not even in Cicero’s speech.
 This speech does make clear which punishment awaited the condemned man: just like in the story of Publius Horatius, his hands would be bound, his head would be covered and he would be hung from an arbor infelix.
 Cicero likely referred to the penalty of crucifixion, for he frequently uses the word crux in his speech.
-Crux is the Latin word for a cross composed of a stake with a cross-bar (patibulum) to which convicted criminals were nailed.
+Crux is the Latin word for a cross composed of a stake with a cross-bar (patibulum) to which convicted criminals were tied or nailed.
 Crucifixion was a very uncommon form of punishment for Roman citizens.
 The penalty was usually only applied to non-Romans and slaves.
 The words “cover his head—hang him to the ill-omened tree” had, according to Cicero, “long since been buried in the darkness of antiquity, and have been overwhelmed by the light of liberty”.

 Suetonius claims that Caesar was manifestly pleased to condemn Rabirius.
 But there was still hope for the condemned man.
 The legislation on provocatio – already mentioned above – allowed him to appeal to the Roman people, more specifically to the popular assembly.
 The assembly was a complex institution.
 It could meet in several different forms.
 The two most common assemblies were the comitia centuriata (assembly of the centuries) and the comitia tributa (assembly of the tribus or ‘tribes’).
 According to tradition, the comitia centuriata had been created during the reign of Rome’s sixth king, Servius Tullius (ca. 578-534 BCE).
 The Roman population was divided into five property classes (called classes), plus two more classes of people who possessed either much, much more or simply nothing at all, the equites (‘knights’) and capite censi respectively.
 These classes were subdivided into 193 units known as centuriae.
 Enrolling citizens into these centuries was the task of the censors, elected magistrates who were charged with estimating the value of a citizen’s property.